 Then there are those times we wanted something really bad, and no matter how hard we tried, we were left empty handed.
 Or the isolation and loneliness we often feel.

-The real power and benefits come from choosing love and leaving what happens in the future to the force and destiny.
+The real power and benefits come from choosing love and leaving what happens in the future to the force (God or a Higher Source) and destiny.
 It makes our lives focused on unconditional love, gratitude, acceptance, and forgiveness.

 Are You Ready to Choose Love?